aliemteam/aliemcards/cards/head-ct-in-trauma/card.md

 # Head CT in Trauma - Clinical Decision Rules

-## Canadian CT Head RULES (CCHR)
+## Canadian CT Head Rules (CCHR)

 ***Inclusion criteria:*** GCS 13-15, age ≥ 16 years, no coagulopathy, no obvious open skull fracture

 **CT indicated if any of following:**

 -   **High risk features** predictive for neurosurgical intervention:
-    -   GCS &lt; 15 at 2 hours after injury
+    -   GCS &lt;15 at 2 hours after injury
     -   Suspected open or depressed skull fracture
     -   Signs of basal skull fracture
     -   At least 2 episodes of vomiting
-    -   Age ≥ 65 years old
+    -   Age ≥65 years old
 -   **Medium risk features** for brain injury detection on CT:
     -   Amnesia before impact of ≥ 30 minutes
     -   Dangerous mechanism (pedestrian vs. auto, an occupant ejected from motor vehicle, or a fall from an elevation of ≥ 3 feet or 5 stairs)